RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 ###### start-subtype-content

+- The author may be a person/people or an organisation.

-If there is no author, cite the publication title and the year.
+- If there is no author, cite the publication title and the year.
 Italicise the publication title.

 #### In-text reference: Direct quotes